-Want to experience something different during your Kentucky Bourbon Trail® vacation?
-Add a trip to a cooperage, where coopers make bourbon barrels, to your itinerary!
-Mint Julep Experiences is the only Kentucky tourism company allowed to take guests to the Brown-Forman Cooperage.
+Want to experience something different during your Kentucky Bourbon Trail® trip?
+Visit a cooperage, where coopers make bourbon barrels, to your trip itinerary!

 How to Tour a Cooperage

-Guests can travel with Mint Julep Experiences for a behind-the-barrel experience at Brown-Forman Cooperage.
-Currently, the only way inside the cooperage is through a private, custom group outing with Mint Julep as the exclusive tour provider.
+Guests can travel with Mint Julep Experiences for a behind-the-barrel experience at Brown-Forman Cooperage or KY Cooperage.
+Currently, the only way inside the cooperage is through a private tour with an operator such as Mint Julep Experiences.

 Gain a new appreciation for the craftsmanship and impact of a barrel!
 Barrels for Old Forester, Coopers’ Craft and Woodford Reserve are all crafted at this Louisville cooperage.